lerkasan/rsschool-devops-course-tasks/README.md

               }
 ```

+I use a local installation of the Minikube cluster without external access.
+Obviously, my local Jenkins installation doesn't have  a location URL, that can be accessed from outside by GitHub (push approach, configured on GitHub) to trigger a new build in Jenkins on each new commit to the GitHub repository.
+Consequently, I had to use pull approach configured in Jenkins - a scheduled polling of SCM every 5 minutes by Jenkins to check if there are any new commits and trigger a new build.

 The `Jenkinsfile` pipeline has following stages of building and deploying `dummy-flask-app` application:
 - Checkout
 - Test (includes steps for testing and scanning with sonar-scanner for SonarQube report)